turbot/guardrails-samples/calculated_policies/aws_s3_bucket_public_access_block_skip_setting/README.md

-# AWS S3 Bucket - Restrict Cross Account Replication by user defined Whitelist
+# AWS S3 Bucket - Allows Public Access Block to skip a setting value

 ## Use case